iloveitaly/pihole-scheduled-blocking/README.md

 https://hub.docker.com/r/iloveitaly/pihole-scheduled-blocking

-Note that if you update the image you may need to remove the volume completely if you are using the docker-compose file.
+Note that if you update the image you may need to remove the volume completely if you are using `docker-compose.yml`.
 This is because we mount `/etc` to a volume and if the image update assumes a fully-updated `/etc` you will run into weird issues.

 ## Customization

 * You can override the `blocklist` file
+* You can override the `whitelist` file
+* Check out the ENV definitions in the Dockerfile to customize the cron schedule

 ## Development